man-yadul/S3-CSL201-DATA-STRUCTURES-LAB/README.md

-# Rajagiri School of Engineering and Technology
+# Rajagiri School of Engineering & Technology, Kakkanad
 ## Department of Computer Science and Engineering

 ### Lab Cycle